Professional Training and Experience

 I have also worked in a community mental health center, as a house parent for emotionally disturbed adolescent boys, a caseworker for chronically mentally ill geriatric patients, and in the Miami-Dade school system working with intellectually challenged, emotionally disturbed children, adolescents and their families.

-Shortly after September 11, 2001 I began volunteering with the American Red Cross providing Disaster Mental Health (DMH) services to disaster survivors.
-Some of my duties as a Volunteer have included providing DMH services to survivors of house fires, hurricanes, tornadoes, floods and airplane crashes.
-Additionally I have taught Psychological First Aid and Disaster Mental Health Fundamentals to other Red Cross volunteers and Licensed Mental Health Providers.
-Finally I have been a Co Lead of the DMH team and in that capacity was responsible for training and supervising 30+ licensed mental health professionals who provide DMH services to disaster survivors in Broward County, Maimi-Dade County and the Keyes.
+Shortly after September 11, 2001 my wife, Dr Marti Schwartz, and I began volunteering with the American Red Cross providing Disaster Mental Health (DMH) services to disaster survivors.
+Some of our duties as volunteers have included providing DMH services to survivors of house fires, hurricanes, tornadoes, floods and airplane crashes.
+Additionally we both have taught Psychological First Aid and Disaster Mental Health Fundamentals to other Red Cross volunteers and Licensed Mental Health Providers.
+Eventually we served as Co Leads of the DMH team for the southern region of Florida, basically south of Orlando to key west.
+In that capacity we were responsible for training and supervising 60+ licensed mental health professionals to support approximately 6 million Floridians.
+We ‘retired’ from our volunteer positions with the American Red Cross after 15 years of service.

 I have volunteered for over 12 years for the Broward County Public School system, providing individual and family therapy, as well as being a room parent.